 - Respect: The Interpreter is a place for courteous, civil conversation and debate.
 Please be respectful of others, use moderate language, and always play the ball, not the player.

 - Rigour: The Interpreter is a place for intellectually rigorous and challenging debate.
 By all means, use the comments to correct what you see as errors and misjudgements by contributors and other commenters, but be sure to hold your own comments to that standard too.

-We will edit or delete a comment if it is, in our opinion:
+We will delete a comment if it is, in our opinion: